They said to him, “We have only five loaves here and two fish.”

 2. God is using your difficult situation for something great.

+Maybe, just maybe, something BIG is happening behind the scenes.
 God could be preparing you to minister to others in a huge way.
 When you go through difficulty or tragedy, you will be able to help people in the same situation.
 This is a huge blessing that you would not have experienced otherwise.

 God doesn’t cause bad things to happen, but He can use these bad things to make you stronger spiritually!